 The trail cuts through serene old growth rainforest, crosses streams and creeks, opens up hillside views over rolling mountain peaks and valleys, and climaxes at stunning amphitheater-like Lake 22.
-Steep walls surround the lake and on a clear day nearby Mount Pilchuck (another extremely popular day hike) can be seen.
+Steep walls surround the lake and on a clear day nearby Mount Pilchuck Lookout (another popular day hike) can be seen.

 A recent landslide has caused a section of the Lake 22 trail to alter slightly.
 But as long as you don’t mind navigating through a boulder field with uneven footing below, you will have no problems.
 We expected it to be a lot worse.

 Let’s get right into parking, day hiking information and everything else you need to know about the stunning Lake 22 trail!

 *Please note this post may contain affiliate links.
 If you click on one, we may earn a small commission at no extra cost to you.
 Thank you for supporting the free content we provide!
 Read more in our disclosure policy.*

 What Is The Lake 22 Trail In Washington?

 Lake 22 is a small bowl-shaped glacial lake almost entirely surrounded by dramatic cliffs, a geological feature also known as an Alpine cirque.

 As the glacier grew, its ice flowed out of the bowl shaped depression (cirque) and into Twenty Two Creek below.
 The Lake 22 trail follows the path in which the ice would have flowed out thousands of years ago.